 Creates todo task for a specific student or group,

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001 that contains a student with id 0123Y inside it.

 Test case: todo ~/grp-001/0123Y --desc Assignment 1

-Expected: The todo task Assignment 1
+Expected: The todo task Assignment 1 will be assigned to student 0123Y.

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001.

 Test case: todo ~/grp-001 --desc Assignment 1

-Expected: The todo task Assignment 1
+Expected: The todo task Assignment 1 will be assigned to group grp-001.

-with a todo Assignment 1 already assigned to it.
+Prerequisites: There exist a group with GroupId grp-001 with a todo Assignment 1 already assigned to it.

 Test case: todo ~/grp-001 --desc Assignment 1